-Be sure your company has a good reason and it is communicated to stakeholders
+Be sure your small business brand and mission has a good reason and it is communicated.

 With Good Reason

 We start with reason because it underpins everything else all activities, all strategies, how stakeholders view us, employee engagement and customer loyalty.
 Our values and purpose should permeate the organization.
 Employee engagement depends on it and your reputation lives or dies because of it.

 The reach of your purpose and corporate values is immense, and they have the power to deliver profitable growth or ignominious demise.
 Customers, employees, investors and other stakeholders will assess what you are offering and judge you accordingly.

 What you stand for, as a company, has a critical impact on your fortunes.
 News travels fast and it may not be the news that you were hoping for.
 Success demands that we anticipate and stay ahead of ideas and trends.
 We must remain alert to what matters to customers and adapt accordingly.

 It is not enough to have an idea of what we value, it is important for these values to coincide with the values that accord with those of the times.